zwave-js/zwave-js-ui/README.md

   - **Custom scenes management**: (OpenZwave-Shared scenes management has actually some bugs and it's limited so I have made a custom scenes implementation that uses the same APIs but stores values in a JSON file that can be imported/exported and also allows to set a timeout to a value in a scene)
 - Log debug in UI

-## :gift: MQTT APIs

-You have full access to all [Openzwave-Shared APIs](https://github.com/OpenZWave/node-openzwave-shared/blob/master/README-api.md) (and more) by simple usign MQTT.

 ## :star: Home Assistant integration (BETA)

 **At least Home Assistant >= 0.84 is required!**